Private mental capacity assessments in London & the Home Counties

 Why should I book a private mental capacity assessment with Dr. Pather?

 Dr. Pather is an experienced doctor in the speciality of geriatric medicine who also has a master’s degree in medical law, so she is knowledgeable about mental capacity.
+It is recommended that testamentary capacity be conducted by a doctor.

 When should an older person have a private mental capacity assessment?